slimgroup/ASPIRE.jl/README.md

 # ASPIRE.jl

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
-> ASPIRE.jl

-It is authored by Rafael Orozco.

 To (locally) reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Notice that raw data needs to be downloaded independently.
 1. Open a Julia console and do:
    ```
    julia> using Pkg